paul-friedl/paul-friedl.github.io/README.md

 ## Talks and presentations
+"Escaping Scraping: The (New) Laws and Politics of Web Scraping in an Age of Generative AI", DigiMeet 2023, Online, November 2023

 "Rethinking Language Model Governance", Weizenbaum Institute, Berlin, September 2023 [[slides](https://docs.google.com/presentation/d/1ZxDqQB3DgJzIEqBBNRJT4Llah5ixdDWWBhg7bKdaVCg/edit?usp=sharing)]

 "The EU's AI Act and its potential implications for Large Language Models", Roundtable on LLMs, Law & Policy, New York, July 2023